iteravirgo/bcsitera.github.io/apps/cargoson/docs/en-US/help.md

 |Description|Transportation Order line description.|

 - Press button **Cargoson Price Request** to send the query to Cargoson.
-- Cargoson will reply with price offers from different carriers:
+- Cargoson will reply instantly with price offers from different carriers:
 ![Cargoson Carrier Services](4_cargoson_carrier_services.png)
-- Mark suitable line and press **OK** to select carrier service to the source document as Shipping Agent and Shipping Agent Service (it is needed for direct booking) or discard the selection by pressing **Cancel**
+- Mark suitable line and press **OK** to select carrier service to the source document as Shipping Agent and Shipping Agent Service (it is needed for direct booking) or discard the selection by pressing **Cancel**.

  <br/>
  <br/>